 It is easy to see why this early-season crop is a popular garden plant.
 Peas require little care beyond a trellis and pest protection, yet they produce prolific amounts of snappy pods throughout the spring and summer.

 Sow peas outdoors as soon as the soil can be worked, but do not sow outdoors when soil temperatures are below 50 degrees F as germination is erratic and poor in cold soil.

 Seeds should be planted at a depth of ½–1 inch and between 2–3 inches apart.
 Space rows of peas at least 18 inches apart.

 Pea plants require a trellis to support their climbing habit.
 Panels of thick wire, such as cattle panels, work well for this purpose.
 Alternatively, you can set up bamboo trellises or build a system of chicken wire or twine for peas to climb.
 Peas do not tolerate drought, excessive temperatures, or waterlogged soil.
 Peas should be grown in an open, sheltered position on moisture-retentive, deep, free-draining soil.

 Peas can be harvested in the snap/green stage, the shelling stage, or the dry stage.
 Snap peas are ready for harvest when the pods are still tender, before the seeds start to swell.
 Shelling peas are ready when the pods are tender and the seeds are round and plump.
 Dry peas are ready for harvest when the pods are dry and brittle and the seeds inside are hard.

-You can blanch and freeze peas if you would like to save your spring flavors for another day.
+Blanch and freeze peas if you would like to save your spring flavors for another day; use within a year.
 Peas can also be left on the vine to dry.
 Dry peas will store for several years in a cool, dry place.

 Store peas in cool, dark, and dry places and always keep them in an airtight container to keep out moisture and humidity.
 Under these conditions, pea seeds will live 3-4 years.